hlstaff/ccc-examplerepo/README.md

 `nc <ip> <port>`

-and then send `badpass123` to ge the flag.
+and then send `badpass123` to get the flag.